niemanlab/openfuego/AMAZONAWS.md

 Created index.php in /var/www that will quickly return some links as soon as they're pulled to test your implementation

-What you need to do:
+## What you need to do:

 Log in to phpmyadmin and change the [mysql](http://www.cyberciti.biz/faq/mysql-change-root-password/) and [phpmyadmin](http://stackoverflow.com/questions/14703223/mysql-phpmyadmin-reset-root-password) passwords

 Create database in phpmyadmin

-Copy and edit config.php filled in for info
+Copy and edit config.php with info

 Run fetch.php